Is Ayahuasca illegal? It’s not quite that simple

 Because the Ayahuasca tea promotes a psychedelic experience (DMT, is considered a hallucinogenic drug), it can also be contraindicated for those under treatment for schizophrenia or other mental health disorders.
 It has proven difficult for researchers to demonstrate whether Ayahuasca's benefits or side effects are permanent since so much of the healing is dependent on the "set and setting" within a traditional ceremony, but all agree that the effects of Ayahuasca can be risky when complicated by preexisting conditions.

-Ayahuasca legality in Central America
+Ayahuasca legality in Central and South America

 Unsurprisingly, Ayahuasca is absolutely legal in Latin American countries where the chacruna vine grows naturally and where historic usage among indigenous peoples is inherent in the traditional lineage of shamanism.
 These countries are: Brazil and Ecuador (where a church operates around use of the medicine), and Peru and Colombia where indigenous peoples have worked with Ayahuasca for at least a thousand years, possibly longer.
 The medicine has a well-established history of shamanic, religious, and curative use in ceremony.
 In fact, those who serve medicine in Peruvian circles are often referred to as curanderos (healers).